 Alternatively, vineyards could take advantage of the great genetic variety that already exists by planting varieties better suited to the new climate {Wolkovich, 2017 #32}.
 Vitis vinifera subsp. vinifera (winegrape) has at least 6000 genetically distinct varieties grown for many purposes, but only 1100 are grown for the viticulture industry, and an even smaller number dominate the global market {Lacombe, 2012 #45}.
 However, for this adaptation to be effective, the differences in phenology among these varieties must be better understood, so that the varieties could be matched with compatible climates.

 Studying the phenology of different varieties of winegrapes would help viticulturists better adapt to climate change, because winegrape phenology is extremely sensitive to temperature {Jones, 2013 #36}{Chuine, 2017 #41}.
-Timing for leafout and flowering of diverse plant species have advanced six to 20 days in the last 30-40 years of warming {Root, 2003 #44}{Menzel, 2006 #42}, equivalent to four to six days per°C (WOLKOVICH 2012).
+Timing for leafout and flowering of diverse plant species have advanced six to 20 days in the last 30-40 years of warming {Root, 2003 #44}{Menzel, 2006 #42}, equivalent to four to six days per degree Celsius.
 A similar advance is seen for winegrape harvest dates, which can change about 6 days per degree Celsius {Benjamin, 2016 #31}.
 In winegrapes, phenological timing varies across varieties, and it is this variation that could be used to better adapt to future climates.
 Generally, timing of phenology can vary from three to six weeks across varieties {Wolkovich, 2017 #32}{Boursiuot, 1995 #62}.
 However, most varieties have very little phenological data from which to infer where they could best be grown.
 Harvest dates are the only data available for over 90% of varieties, so for phenological data to be used for adaptation, more varieties need to be studied {Parker, 2013 #46;Parker, 2011 #47}.
 Expanding the amount of data on flowering can also help improve models, which seek to understand how winegrapes will be affected by climate change and how the industry could change in order to endure.

 Because successful flowers become berries, understanding how climate change will affect winegrape flowering is an important aspect of the overall effect on phenology and directly relates to harvest yields.
 Petrie and Clingeleffer (2004) found that Chardonnay buds exposed to elevated temperatures just before or just after budburst produced 24.2-32.6 less flowers per °C warming.
 Other research has found that Semillon winegrapes exposed to four days of elevated temperatures (40 °C during the day and 25 °C at night) during flowering aborted all flowers {Greer, 2010 #34}.
 Studies of vegetative growth and photosynthesis in other perennial crops exposed to a range of temperatures exhibited that extreme temperatures tend to slow or inhibit certain processes in the plants {Zaka, 2017 #61;Zaka, 2016 #60}.
 It is possible that flowering will follow a similar bell-shaped response curve.